 Among retail businesses that purchase a business owner’s policy with Insureon, 31% pay less than $600 per year and 39% pay between $600 and $1,200 per year.
 The cost increases with the value of your business property.

-Retail businesses with large premises, such as drug store with two floors, typically pay more for a business owner's policy than a small store, like a mom-and-pop pet shop.
+Retail businesses with large premises, such as a drug store with two floors, typically pay more for a business owner's policy than a small store, like a mom-and-pop pet shop.
 Your store’s specialty and inventory will also affect your premium.

 The annual median cost for a convenience store is $1,800, while the median for a pet shop is about $690 – or less than $35 a month.
 As you can see, the cost varies significantly across professions.

 Policy limits determine how much your insurer will pay on covered claims.
 A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.

 Most retail businesses choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

 Among retail businesses that purchase workers’ compensation insurance with Insureon, 25% pay less than $700 per year and 39% pay between $700 and $1,400 per year.

 This policy provides extra liability coverage for the most expensive lawsuits.
-Once an underlying policy’s limit is reached, umbrella insurance boosts coverage on your company’s general liability or employer’s liability insurance.
+Once an underlying policy’s limit is reached, umbrella insurance boosts coverage on your company’s general liability, commercial auto, or employer’s liability insurance.

 Insureon’s retail business insurance agents work with top-rated U.S. carriers to find affordable coverage that fits your business.
-Apply today to compare multiple quotes with one free online application.
+Apply today to compare quotes with one free online application.
 Work with an account manager specializing in the unique risks of convenience stores, electronics stores, smoke shops, and pet stores.